Palash90/site-assets/blogs/iron-learn/iron-learn-6.md

 What could be the solution?

 Seems like centuries ago great mathematicians have already solved the problem.
-The answer is $Chain Rule$:
+The answer is - Chain Rule:
 $$
 \frac{dy}{dx} = f'(g(x)) \cdot g'(x)
 $$